Dual Eligible Medicare Medicaid

 • Non-emergency transportation

-• Improved care integration mandated by federal requirements and enhanced through state-specific contracts
+• Improved care integration mandated by federal requirements through state-specific contracts

-• Additional benefits not typically covered by original Medicare or Medicaid, such as gym memberships, food allowances, over-the-counter products, and transportation
+• Additional benefits that might not be covered by original Medicare or Medicaid.

 • Better health outcomes and patient satisfaction

-These benefits contribute to the overall effectiveness of D-SNPs.
+These potential benefits could contribute to the overall effectiveness of D-SNPs.

-Moreover, members of D-SNPs tend to incur little to no out-of-pocket costs for healthcare services, contributing to financial relief and decreased overall healthcare expenditures for dual-eligible individuals.
+Moreover, members of D-SNPs may be able to incur little to no out-of-pocket costs for certain healthcare services, which could contribute to financial relief and potentially decrease overall healthcare expenditures for dual-eligible individuals.

-This is a testament to the significant role D-SNPs play in ensuring the welfare of dual eligibles.
+This could be a testament to the significant role D-SNPs might play in ensuring the welfare of dual-eligible members.

 Compare plans and enroll online